euranova/shacl-compliance/README.md

 FYI the policy files are (no need to set anything, the test will know where to find the files):
 - `src/main/resources/save.imdb.policy.ttl`: original policy expressed in SAVE terms;
-- `src/main/resources/IMDBPolicy.shapes.ttl`: SHACL shapes for the *regular* compliance checking procedure;
+- `src/main/resources/IMDBPolicy.shapes.core.ttl`: SHACL shapes for the *SHACL-Core* compliance checking procedure;
-- `src/main/resources/IMDBPolicy.shapes.optimized.ttl`: SHACL shapes for the *optimized* compliance checking procedure.
+- `src/main/resources/IMDBPolicy.shapes.sparql.ttl`: SHACL shapes for the *SHACL-SPARQL* compliance checking procedure.

-The test runs either regular or optimized version, depending on the parameters set in `run.sh`.
+The test runs either SHACL-Core or SHACL-SPARQL version, depending on the parameters set in `run.sh`.
 The necessary parameters:
-- `optimized=true/false(default)`: whether to run the regular or the optimized version;
+- `sparql=true/false(default)`: whether to run the SHACL-Core or the SHACL-SPARQL version;
 - `ultimate=true/false(default)`: whether to run the "worst case" request.
 If `true`, the request will be parsed from the `src/main/resources/testIMDBRequestUltimate.ttl` file, if `false` - from `src/main/resources/testIMDBRequests.ttl`.
-  **WARNING:** The "worst case" request cannot be tested with the regular procedure.
-The optimized one should take about 5 min.
+  **WARNING:** The "worst case" request cannot be tested with the SHACL-Core procedure.
+The SHACL-SPARQL one should take about 5 min.

 **Note: since the conflict detection/resolution functionality is not integrated in this version, the IMDB policy in the tests contains conflicts.
 Therefore, any request checked against it can be both granted and prohibited at the same time.